Perrishnikov/Salsify-Pipeify-v2/readme.md

 ---
 [] Drag n drop rows
 [] Feature - Auto order button
-[] ENHANCE: Allow/ account for UPC with PARTCODE (For Customr Download) [] Download for customer - how should this look?
-Wait and see because I don't know [] Enhance: Sort columns by Order on both exports
+[] Enhance: Sort columns by Order on both exports
+[] Delete optional columns

-Push to Github.
+[x] Push to Github.
 See if it works there
 [] Changing Option, reverts edited table data.
 Save to localstorage before change?
-[] Style each partcode together?
+[x] Style each partcode together?
-[] Style each ingredient type together?
+[x] Style each ingredient type together?
 [] Headers checkboxes to hide columns
 [] Option to fix things like remove HTML from cell

-[] Show number of errors and warnings?
-[] TODO: row validations?